alma4rebi/Ultimate-Linux-Mint-18-Cinnamon/README.md

 This is an exercise in changing the directories from scalable/... to 22x22/...

-This one will be updated not the Yltra Flat icon set.
+Super Ultra Flat Numix Remix will be updated not the Yltra Flat icon set.

+For ease of installation I use the script

+	- icons-super-ultra-flat-numix-vx.sh

+Also the older icon set can be installed via

+	-icons-yltra-flat-vx.sh